guardiangod/Assignment/GoWebApp/README.md

 * The Search api haven't been implemented yet.

 ## Front-end:
-This UI was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
+1. You will need to install Node.js 12.11+ on your machine.

-1. Install npm on the frontend directory by typing:
+2. Install npm on the frontend directory by typing:

 ```
 $ cd frontend
 $ npm install
 ```

-2. install npx by typing:
+3. install npx by typing:

 ```
 $ npm install -g npx
 ```

-3. install Ant Design of React:
+4. install Ant Design of React:

 ```
 $ npm install antd
 ```

-4. install node-sass:
+5. install node-sass:

 ```
 $ npm install node-sass
 ```

-5. install axios module:
+6. install axios module:

 ```
 $ npm install axios
 ```

-6. To run the React app in the development mode:
+7. To run the React app in the development mode:

 ```
 $ npm start